-Furthermore, the impact of COVID-19 on valuations and the services provided and received by the PFCC and CC is unknown.
-It will continue to be closely monitored.
+The impact of COVID-19 on valuations and the services provided and received by the PFCC and CC will continue to be closely monitored.

 The PFCC will continue to actively seek a fairer funding settlement for Northamptonshire and support the Force in investing in ICT to facilitate the delivery of the efficiencies required.